 Watch the Leaves Change in Southcentral Michigan

 Fall arrives in earnest in Southcentral Michigan by the middle of October, when the temperatures begin to drop and the leaves start to change.
-In 2022, the peak fall colors in Southcentral Michigan are expected to be in mid-to-late October, giving you an opportunity to glimpse nature in all its glory before the winter arrives soon after.
+In 2023, the peak fall colors in Southcentral Michigan are expected to be in mid-to-late October, allowing you to glimpse nature in all its glory before the winter arrives soon after.

 As the colors begin to arrive in Southcentral Michigan, the weather is often perfect for outdoor adventures.
 Jackson is one of the best places to go in this area if you are looking to explore and experience this state while also soaking up its incredible fall views.